yagitoshiro/TiSocketIOClient/README.md

 # TiSocketIOClient
 Socket.io client for Appcelerator Titanium

-Finally you can play with Socket.io 1.x with Appcelerator Titanium!
+Finally you can play with Socket.io 1.x together with Appcelerator Titanium!

 ## Requirements